PallaviSonwane/TestManagement/README.md

 # TestManagement

-This project implements an API for managing multiple-choice questions (MCQs) using Spring Boot.
+This project is an Exam Management System developed using Spring Boot and Hibernate, designed to manage categories, subcategories, and exam questions.

 ## Features